tkamag/blog/_posts/2024-03-13-what-to-learn-about-aws-api-gateway.md

 ### Customed Lambda Authorizer

-If you or your oganization already has the implementation of the Authorization, you can leverage Lambda (AWS Serverless Function) as the authorization implementation of your APi Gateway.
+If you or your organization already has the implementation of the Authorization, you can leverage Lambda (AWS Serverless Function) as the authorization implementation of your APi Gateway.

 Lambda authorizer requires identity information coming from request, so